OThink-R1: Intrinsic Fast/Slow Thinking Mode Switching for Over-Reasoning Mitigation: Introduction

 To address this issue, we advocate for a new hybrid paradigm that integrates both fast-thinking and slow-thinking modes within a single model, enabling autonomous selection of the appropriate mode for different problems.
-This concept is inspired by cognitive theories \citep{kahneman2011thinking}, which postulates that humans possess both fast and slow thinking capacities and can flexibly switch between them as needed.
+This concept is inspired by cognitive theories \citep{kahneman2011thinking}, which postulate that humans possess both fast and slow thinking capacities and can flexibly switch between them as needed.
 Typically, fast thinking is used for a multitude of simple tasks, providing responses swiftly; while slow thinking is reserved for complex problems that demand detailed logical reasoning.
 We seek to transfer this paradigm to LRMs, allowing them to dynamically adapt their reasoning strategies.
-Our empirical results (\cref{tab:overlap}) also indicate that slow thinking is not always necessary, as vanilla non-reasoning LLMs can solve a substantial portion of tasks with significantly fewer tokens.
+The rationality behind this approach is supported by our empirical results (\cref{tab:overlap}), which indicate that slow thinking is not always necessary—vanilla non-reasoning LLMs can solve a substantial portion of tasks with significantly fewer tokens.
 However, implementing adaptive hybrid reasoning in LRMs presents two key challenges: \textit{1) How to identify which scenarios that fast thinking is sufficient?
-2) How to empower LRMs to autonomously select the appropriate reasoning mode?} While a few pioneering works, such as Dualformer~\citep{su2024dualformer} and Qwen3\footnote{https://github.com/QwenLM/Qwen3}, have explored hybrid modes, their methods still require manual selection of the reasoning mode and lack automatic adaptation.
+2) How to empower LRMs to autonomously select the appropriate reasoning mode?} While a few pioneering works, such as Dualformer~\citep{su2024dualformer} and Qwen3~\cite{yang2025qwen3technicalreport}, have explored hybrid modes, their methods still require manual selection of the reasoning mode and lack automatic adaptation.

-In this work, we propose a novel framework, \MethodName, which enables LRMs to automatically switch between fast and slow thinking modes.
-As shown in Figure~\ref{fig:combined-fig}, we systematically analyze the reasoning trajectories of LRMs across various tasks and reveal that certain slow-thinking trajectories are redundant and can be pruned to address the first challenge.
-Specifically, we identify three characteristic patterns in which LRMs generate less-essential output after arriving at the correct solution.
-Conversely, we also identify three essential reasoning patterns that significantly contribute to correct answers.
-These salient features are then formulated as prompts to instruct another LLM (e.g., GPT-4o) to serve as a judge and adaptively classify reasoning as either redundant or essential.
+In this work, we propose \MethodName, a novel framework that enables LRMs to automatically switch between fast and slow thinking modes.
+To identify instances where fast thinking is sufficient, we systematically analyze LRM reasoning trajectories and extract distinctive patterns that differentiate essential from redundant reasoning.
+These patterns are then organized as prompts that guide a auxiliary LLM (\eg GPT‑4o) to act as a judge, classifying reasoning trajectories as either essential or redundant.
+This classification serves as the basis for training LRMs to perform adaptive reasoning.